NahifromEast/Profile/README.md

  Some of these project did have the collaboration of different student and professor but majority of the work was done by myself.
 I will reflect on the projects next.

-Reflection

 1. Ethiopian Coffee Investment Research

 Overview

 For starters, the inspiration for this project was in hopes to understand what is going on in the biggest industry of my home country.
 My background and supply chain and computer science motivated me to create an understanding of what is actually going on; how it can be improved upon; and different ways we can apply computer science and supply chain into the industry.This research examines the Ethiopian coffee market and aims to provide actionable insights for investors, particularly the Ethiopian diaspora.
 Coffee is Ethiopia’s largest export, but a lack of accessible market data creates barriers to investment.
 My research addresses these challenges by collecting and analyzing data to guide investment strategies.
+Also looking into what other data

 Well, I did engage in different data analytics using R code, and some visualization was mostly focused on industry insights and understanding what the current environment looks like.
 Here are the techniques I've used in this process: